-I have been day dreaming about going back to New York lately, so instead of a normal post, I thought I would write a fun post about one of my favourite cities.
+I have been daydreaming about going back to New York lately, so instead of a normal post, I thought I would write a fun post about one of my favorite cities.

-Here are some of my favourite things about New York.
+Here are some of my favorite things about New York.

-- The one thing I love about this city is how you are spoilt for choose.
+– The one thing I love about this city is how you are spoilt for choice.
 There are so many restaurants, bars, shops, museums, galleries – you name it.
 There is just SO much to do.
-For a fun filled, city dweller Gemini like myself, it’s pure Nirvana.
+For a fun-filled, city dweller Gemini like myself, it’s pure Nirvana.

 - Chelsea Inn.
 This is the small hotel I stayed in on my 2007 trip.
 It is well priced, clean and in a great location.
 Union Square with its many restaurants and bars is a few short blocks away.
 I would definitely stay there again.